 About Us

-We provide affordable housing, home health care, and community-based services to 25,000 individuals in the greater NYC metropolitan area.
+Today, we provide affordable housing, home care, and community-based services to more than 25,000 aging adults.

 OUR VALUES